fbargaglistoffi/machine-learning-firm-dynamics/README.md

 # Supervised Learning for the Prediction of Firm Dynamics

-This repository containts the additional material for the Chapter on <a href="https://arxiv.org/abs/1706.09523">"Supervised learning for the prediction of firm dynamics"</a> by F.J.
-Bargagli-Stoffi, J. Niederreiter and M. Riccaboni in the book "Data Science for Economics and Finance: Methodologies and Applications" by S. Consoli,  D. Reforgiato Recupero, M. Saisana.
+This repository containts the additional material for the Chapter on _"Supervised learning for the prediction of firm dynamics"_ by F.J.
+Bargagli-Stoffi, J. Niederreiter and M. Riccaboni in the book _"Data Science for Economics and Finance: Methodologies and Applications"_ by S. Consoli,  D. Reforgiato Recupero, M. Saisana.

 In the first Section of this repository we introduce a step-by-step guide for the reader that is new to machine learning to guide her/him in designing a supervised learning routine; in the second Section we provide further details on the main algorithms used for prediction tasks at different stages of the company life cycle together with simple examples on their implementation in *R*.

 <a href=https://github.com/fbargaglistoffi/supervised-learning-firm-dynamics/blob/master/SL_analysis.Rmd>Here</a> we show how to implement the supervised learning routine to predict firms' bankruptcy on a dataset of Italian firms' financial accounts.
 The <a href=https://github.com/fbargaglistoffi/supervised-learning-firm-dynamics/blob/master/mock_data.Rdata>dataset</a> is a small, random sample of real firm level data used by F.J.
-Bargagli-Stoffi, M. Riccaboni and A. Rungi for the main analysis of the paper <a href="https://arxiv.org/abs/1706.09523">"Machine learning for zombie hunting.
-Firms' failures, financial constraints, and misallocation "</a>.
+Bargagli-Stoffi, M. Riccaboni and A. Rungi for the main analysis of the paper _"Machine learning for zombie hunting.
+Firms' failures, financial constraints, and misallocation"_.
 For more details on the predictors, we refer the reader to the original paper.

 # 1. A Simple Supervised Learning Routine